edielam/Drone-Dispatcher-App/README.md

 The API provides the following endpoints for interacting with the drones:

 - `POST /register` - Register a new drone.
 The request body should include the serial number, model, weight limit, battery capacity, and state of the drone.
-- `POST /load/{droneId}` - Load medication onto a drone.
+- `PUT /{serialNumber}/medications` - Load medication onto a drone.
 The request body should include a list of medication items to load onto the drone.
-- `GET /medication/{droneId}` - Get a list of the medication that is loaded onto a drone.
+- `GET /loaded-medication/{serialNumber}` - Get a list of the medication that is loaded onto a drone.
-- `GET /available` - Get a list of the drones that are currently available for loading.
+- `GET /available-drones` - Get a list of the drones that are currently available for loading.
 - `GET /battery-level/{droneId}` - Get the battery level of a drone.